-1-5 are covered in lectures and seminars.
-2, 4 and 5 are further supported by practical experience, most notably in the completion of an empirical project.
+1-5 are covered in lectures and seminars, and are further supported by practical experience, most notably in the completion of an empirical project.
 1 and 2 are supported by the requirement to attend a number of departmental seminars given by visiting speakers, who are generally leaders in their field.
+3 is covered by a comprehensive lecture programme followed up by supported workshops and self-paced exercises.